AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/restore-environment.md

 ## Uninstall Commerce

-Uninstalling the Commerce application returns your environment to an original state by restoring the database, removing the deployment configuration, and clearing the `var/` subdirectories.
+Uninstalling the [!DNL Commerce] application returns your environment to an original state by restoring the database, removing the deployment configuration, and clearing the `var/` subdirectories.
 This guidance also resets your git branch to an earlier stable state.
 If you do not have a recent backup, but you can access the remote environment using SSH, follow these steps to restore your environment:

 - Disable configuration management
 - Uninstall Adobe Commerce